What’s the Difference Between a Bank and a Credit Union?

 What is a bank?

 Banks are for-profit institutions and can be privately or publicly owned.
-They offer checking accounts, savings accounts, money market accounts, personal loans and certificates of deposit (CDs), while providing convenience and safety services such as check cashing, bill payment, transferring money and accessing cash.
+They offer, savings accounts, , and (CDs), while providing convenience and safety services such as check cashing, bill payment, transferring money and accessing cash.
 The FDIC insures member bank accounts up to $250,000 per account.

 What is a credit union?